Samuel Pepys: Early life

 In 1650, he went to the University of Cambridge, having received two exhibitions from St Paul's School (perhaps owing to the influence of George Downing, who was chairman of the judges and for whom he later worked at the Exchequer) and a grant from the Mercers' Company.
 In October, he was admitted as a sizar to Magdalene College; he moved there in March 1651 and took his Bachelor of Arts degree in 1654.

 Later in 1654 or early in 1655, he entered the household of one of his father's cousins, Sir Edward Montagu, who was later created the 1st Earl of Sandwich.

-When he was 22, Pepys married fourteen-year-old Elisabeth de St Michel, a descendant of French Huguenot immigrants, first in a religious ceremony on 10 October 1655 and later in a civil ceremony on 1 December 1655 at St Margaret's, Westminster.
+When he was 22, Pepys married 14-year-old Elisabeth de St Michel, a descendant of French Huguenot immigrants, first in a religious ceremony on 10 October 1655 and later in a civil ceremony on 1 December 1655 at St Margaret's, Westminster.

 Illness

 From a young age, Pepys suffered from bladder stones in his urinary tract—a condition from which his mother and brother John also later suffered.
 He was almost never without pain, as well as other symptoms, including "blood in the urine" (haematuria).
 By the time of his marriage, the condition was very severe.

-In 1657 Pepys decided to undergo surgery; not an easy option, as the operation was known to be especially painful and hazardous.
-Nevertheless, Pepys consulted surgeon Thomas Hollier and, on 26 March 1658, the operation took place in a bedroom in the house of Pepys's cousin Jane Turner.
-Pepys's stone was successfully removed and he resolved to hold a celebration on every anniversary of the operation, which he did for several years.
+In 1657, Pepys decided to undergo surgery; not an easy option, as the operation was known to be especially painful and hazardous.
+Nevertheless, Pepys consulted surgeon Thomas Hollier and, on 26 March 1658, the operation took place in a bedroom in the house of Pepys' cousin Jane Turner.
+Pepys' stone was successfully removed and he resolved to hold a celebration on every anniversary of the operation, which he did for several years.
 However, there were long-term effects from the operation.
 The incision on his bladder broke open again late in his life.
 The procedure may have left him sterile, though there is no direct evidence for this, as he was childless before the operation.
 In mid-1658 Pepys moved to Axe Yard, near the modern Downing Street.
 He worked as a teller in the Exchequer under George Downing.